-17. Project and program design in the biomes must include a discussion on how sustainability, including financial sustainability, is going to be addressed and managed.
-A welldesigned intervention should include measures and activities that will support the continued delivery of outcomes beyond the life of the project.
+Project and program design in the biomes must include a discussion on how sustainability, including financial sustainability, is going to be addressed and managed.
+A well-designed intervention should include measures and activities that will support the continued delivery of outcomes beyond the life of the project.
 Sustainability factors identified at the design stage should be tracked by GEF Agencies during implementation and terminal evaluations should report on these.
-The GEF Secretariat and GEF Agencies should elaborate financial arrangements at the project-design stage, that can continue after project completion to deliver benefits over time.
+The GEF Secretariat and GEF Agencies should elaborate financial arrangements at the project-design stage that can continue after project completion to deliver benefits over time.

-18. A clear discussion on how to foster synergies between environment and development must be included in design and managed through implementation.
-When designing and appraising proposals in the two biomes attention should be paid to the influence synergies between socioeconomic and environmental objectives have on the prospects for sustainability.
-Fostering synergies between the environmental and development objectives should be more systematically pursued as the GEF already increasingly considers socioeconomic cobenefits in its recent portfolio.
+A clear discussion on how to foster synergies between environment and development must be included in design and managed through implementation.
+When proposals in the two biomes are being designed and appraised, attention should be paid to the influence that synergies between socioeconomic and environmental objectives have on the prospects for sustainability.
+Fostering synergies between the environmental and development objectives should be more systematically pursued as the GEF already increasingly considers socioeconomic co-benefits in its recent portfolio.